Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods

 \subsection{Moving the marks around}

-Theorem~\ref{thm:MainBaxter} holds when there is an equidistribution of the parameter counting the steps leaving the diagonal, and the parameter counting~$W$-steps on the $x$-axis.
+In view of Lemmas~\ref{prop:openHes2} and~\ref{lem:mirror}, Theorem~\ref{thm:MainBaxter} holds if there is an equidistribution for the hesitating excursions of the octant between the parameter counting the steps leaving the diagonal, and the parameter counting~$W$-steps on the $x$-axis.
 This is true, and furthermore, they are symmetrically distributed.

 \begin{proposition} There is an explicit involution over the set of hesitating excursions of length $2n$ in the octant that exchanges the number of W-steps on the $x$-axis and the number of steps leaving the diagonal. \end{proposition}